Dendekky/portfolio/src/pages/portfolio/index.md

     previewLink: https://foodlocker.africa
     sourceCode: " "
   - image: /img/screenshot_2020-10-09-home.png
-    text: "A content management system web app.
-Built with React, Nextjs, and shards-UI, it provides the robust functionality of an SPA while providing SEO benefits as a result of SSR. "
+    text: A content management system web app.
+Built with React, Nextjs, and shards-UI on the client, it provides the robust functionality of an SPA while providing SEO benefits as a result of SSR.
+The server is built with Express.js
     previewLink: https://marblesofhameedah.rocks/
     sourceCode: https://github.com/Dendekky/dendekky-cms
   - image: /img/screenshot-2-.png